 The institution documents the customer classification system in writing, for example in its customer acceptance policy.
 The institution itself decides how many risk categories are used and ensures that the policy is consistent with the nature, size and complexity of the institution's risk factors.
 This may mean that an institution that provides different services to different customer groups has more risk levels in its classification.
 The frequency of reviews of customer files is determined in accordance with the risk categories used by the institution.
 If there are grounds to do so, for example due to changes in the customer's circumstances, an 'event-driven' review of the customer file may also be carried out.
 An institution determines the circumstances under which an event-driven review takes place.
-The institution is responsible for keeping its customer files up to date.77 If an institution only uses the 'event-driven' review of the customer files, it must of course be able to demonstrate that the scenarios giving rise to an 'event-driven' review are sufficiently effective.
+The institution is responsible for keeping its customer files up to date.
+An institution must take reasonable measures to ensure that the data are kept up to date.
+These are data collected pursuant to Section 3(2) to (4) concerning persons referred to therein.
+If an institution only uses the 'event-driven' review of the customer files, it must of course be able to demonstrate that the scenarios giving rise to an 'event-driven' review are sufficiently effective.